emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site feels dated, has lots of room for improvement. ❌
 1. Has subs built in for most content. ✔️
 1. Site has movies and shows, but not much anime. ⚠️
-1. Has watchlists when you signup. ✔️
+1. Has watchlists and you can login to sync them across devices. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️